deeexcee-io/GOAD-Azure-Pen-Testing-Lab/README.md

 WINTERFELL, MEEREEN and KINGSLANDING all have SMB Signing Enabled.
 This points to them possibly being Domain Controllers due to that being the default setting for DCs.
 The other 2 are potentially workstations/servers.

-Lets do some more recon and see if guest access is anabled on any of the shares, unlikley to see this but it does happen.
+Lets do some more recon and see if guest access is enabled on any of the shares, unlikely to see this but it does happen.

 ```bash
 ┌──(kali㉿kali)-[~/GOAD]